inploi Connects Blue-Collar Workforce and Employers #16

 This is Startups of London’s 16th episode.
-We cannot do office visits currently, but this is no reason to stop!
+Unfortunately, we cannot do office visits currently, but this is no reason to stop!
 We are still meeting up with founders to have a chat about how they are adapting.
-This episode we are joined by the Matthew de la Hey (CEO & Co-Founder) and Alex Hanson-Smith (CTPO & Co-Founder) from inploi.
+In this episode, we are joined by Matthew de la Hey (CEO & Co-Founder) and Alex Hanson-Smith (CTPO & Co-Founder) from inploi.
 Enjoy!

 Watch the documentary: